 40 Hastings Street, Napier

-Great pride is taken in infusing fresh Hawke’s Bay produce with fresh ideas to offer dishes you wouldn’t expect.
-The menu changes with the seasons, giving an enticing abundance and variety of edible offerings from land and sea.
+Great pride is taken in infusing fresh Hawke’s Bay produce with fresh ideas to offer unexpected dishes.
+The menu changes with the seasons, giving an enticing abundance of edible offerings from land and sea.
 Think fun and tasty with less fuss.
-Bistronomy strive to make food you can share, discuss and drool over.
+Bistronomy strives to make food you can share, discuss, and drool over.
 You’ll be sure to return.

 6pm: Dinner at Pacifica (Option 2)